vxsparsh/vxsparsh.github.io/_posts/2022-03-01-writing-your-first-assembly-program.md

         pop ebp
         ret
 ```
-save this file as whatever file name yo want but add .asm in last.
+save this file as whatever file name you want but add .asm in last.
 Now we will compile this file and run it.
 Before compiling there are some packages you need to install (i am using ubuntu, if you are using other operating system then you might have to look up these packages for your os.)

 - nasm